rubocop/rails-style-guide/README.md

   Unless they have some meaning in the business domain, don't put methods in your model that just format your data (like code generating HTML).
 These methods are most likely going to be called from the view layer only, so their place is in helpers.
-Keep your models for business logic and data-persistance only.
+Keep your models for business logic and data-persistence only.
 <sup>[[link](#model-business-logic)]</sup>